Flag of Georgia (U.S. state): Fourth flag (2003–present)

-In 2002, Sonny Perdue was elected Governor of Georgia, partially on a platform of allowing Georgians to choose their own flag in a state referendum.
-He authorized the Georgia legislature to draft a new flag in 2003.
+In 2002, Sonny Perdue was elected governor of Georgia, partially on a platform of allowing Georgians to choose their own flag in a state referendum.
+He authorized the Georgia legislature to design a new flag in 2003.

-The Georgia General Assembly's proposed "compromise flag" is based on the First National Flag of the Confederacy, the Stars and Bars, which was less known than the Confederate battle flag, with a symbol based on the state's coat of arms and the words "In God We Trust" placed within the circle of stars.
+The Georgia General Assembly's proposed flag was based on the First National Flag of the Confederacy, the Stars and Bars, which was less known than the Confederate battle flag, with a symbol based on the state's coat of arms and the words "In God We Trust" placed within the circle of stars.
 Perdue signed the legislation into law on February 19, 2003.

+The ring of stars that encompass the state's coat of arms represents Georgia as one of the original Thirteen Colonies.
+The arch symbolizes the state's constitution while the pillars represent the three branches of government.
+The words of the state motto, "Wisdom, Justice, and Moderation", are wrapped around the pillars, guarded by a figure dressed in colonial attire from the American Revolutionary War.
+Within the arms, a sword is drawn to represent the defense of the state's constitution, with the motto of the United States, "In God We Trust", below.

 The 2003 flag legislation also authorized a referendum on which of the two most recent flags (the 2001 and 2003 versions) would be adopted as the flag of the state; the 1956 flag was not an option.
 The referendum took place during the state's March 2, 2004 presidential primary election.
 If the 2003 flag was rejected, the pre-2001 design would have been put to a vote.
 The 2003 design won 73.1% of the vote in the referendum.